Old-fashioned big top circus coming to Farmington

 Tent raising and tour

 On circus day, between 9:30 and 10 a.m. the public is invited to watch the raising of the big top, then stay for the free tour.
 The presentation offers a unique face-to-face opportunity for families, schools, daycare centers and community members to meet and learn all about the Culpepper & Merriweather Circus.
 Learn facts about its performers, the show's history and the different species of animals in the circus family.
 The presentation will also address topics such as hygiene, grooming and the veterinary care all of the circuses' animals receive.
-This is a special part of circus day that should not be missed.
+T

 Performances times